Château Laurier: Canadian National Railway 1923–1988

+In the early 1960s, radio and television host Alex Trebek lived and worked in the Chateau Laurier.

 During the 1960s and 1970s, the construction of numerous competing hotels in the capital, as well as the closure of Union Station, led to a slow decline in the Château's fortunes.

-In 1965, the Jasper Lounge, was redecorated into a mock English tavern called the Cock and Lion with oak and old brick walls.
-The union went to court to protest management's decision to replace waiters with young women in low-cut tops to serve in the new pub, but lost.
+In 1965, the Jasper Lounge was redecorated to resemble an English tavern called the Cock and Lion featuring oak and old brick walls.
+The union protested management's decision to replace the male waiters with young women in low-cut tops to serve in the new pub, but they lost the case in court.

+In March 1968, Graham Nash and Joni Mitchell stayed at the Chateau while performing concerts in Ottawa.
+Nash visited Mitchell's room, where she played him 18 of her current songs.
+Soon thereafter, the two began a romantic relationship that would be chronicled in the songs "Willy" by Mitchell and "Our House" by Nash.

 In 1981, the hotel was designated a National Historic Site of Canada.
-The Westin Hotel opened across the street in 1983 and owners undertook a CA$21 million renovation in the 1980s to refurbish and renovate the Château Laurier, restoring its position as Ottawa's pre-eminent hotel.
-They added a new porte-cochère on Wellington Street, lightened the lobby's dark wood and removed the animal trophies and barber shop.
+The Westin Hotel opened across the street in 1983, and the owners undertook a CA$21 million renovation in the 1980s to refurbish and renovate the Château Laurier, thus restoring its position as Ottawa's pre-eminent hotel.
+They added a new porte-cochère on Wellington Street, lightened the lobby's dark wood and removed the animal trophies and barbershop.
 The fourth floor featured a separate lounge and concierge desk.
-The smoke shop became the Reading Room and a skylit boutique mall replaced the Cock and Lion lounge.
-In 1985, Zoe's Lounge opened in a new glassed-in area overlooking Rideau Street.
+The smoke shop was transformed into the Reading Room, and a skylit boutique mall replaced the Cock and Lion lounge.
+In 1985, Zoe's Lounge, named for Zoé Laurier, Sir Wilfred Laurier's wife, opened in a new glassed-in area overlooking Rideau Street.

-By 1991, Peacock Alley, which was a broad corridor on the main level that extended along the west side of hotel was replaced by Wilfrid's, featuring views of the Parliament Buildings, the Rideau Canal locks and the Ottawa River.
+By 1991, Peacock Alley, a spot for socializing and "to see and be seen," situated on a wide corridor on the main level extending along the west side of the hotel, was replaced by the elegant restaurant Wilfrid's.
+This new restaurant offered impressive views of the Parliament Buildings, the Rideau Canal locks and the Ottawa River.